SX Network

 3. On BlockScout, you'll now see a new Code tab appear within the address pages of your contracts.

-4. You can then proceed to verify these contracts yourself via 'Standard Input JSON' (see Part II below).
+4. You can then proceed to verify these contracts yourself via 'Standard Input JSON' (see below).

 II.
 Verifying via Standard Input JSON